Technigo/project-library/README.md

 ## The problem

-I found it challenging to ensure that the filters and sorting interacted smoothly with each other.
+* I found it challenging to ensure that the filters and sorting interacted smoothly with each other.

-I managed to apply sorting smoothly to different genre filters and year filters.
-However, I'm still searching a good solution to find intersections when applying multiple filters simultaneously.
+😄 I managed to apply sorting smoothly to different genre filters and year filters.
+🤔 However, I'm still searching a good solution to find intersections when applying multiple filters simultaneously.

+* I also struggled with maintaining the hover effect on the book cards after updating the book display.
+The event listeners were lost in the process.

+😄 After some research I discovered about the concept of "event delegation".
+It's very enlightening!

 ## Next step